Engineering work experience always trumps formal education. So it’s important to get real-world experience as soon as possible.

 Many design variables exist, which you can’t think of when sitting in your office.
 Or, sitting in a classroom going over ready-made problems.
 In the real world, you need to think of the following practicalities in each of your design decisions:

 - Will it fit?

-- What elements will disturb the design (e.g. heat, wind, dust, etc.)
+- Which physical elements will cause disturbance (e.g. heat, wind, dust, etc.)?

 With experience though, you can find ways to incorporate your moves into a real game.
 You’ll familiarize yourself with different defensive sets.
-Then you can better figure out how to pick apart defenses with your moves.
+Then, you can figure out how to pick apart defenses with the best selected move.

 So, the only way to master playing on the court is to play more competitive real games.
-It’s no different in the engineering world.
+In the engineering world, it’s no different.